Our Privacy Promise

 Read it here

 The Nurses Make a Difference Scholarship is an annual $1,000 scholarship awarded to an aspiring nurse who is currently enrolled in an undergraduate nursing program at a college or university or is a high school student who has been accepted into a school with an undergraduate nursing program.
-The winning applicant will provide the best 200-300 word essay on the topic of how nurses can make a difference in people's lives.
-The application deadline is August 1, 2015.
+The winning applicant will provide the best 200-300 word essay on this year's essay topic which is: "What motivates you to want to work in the nursing industry?".
+The application deadline is August 1, 2016.

 We believe that great nurses make a

 tremendous impact on the lives of patients and the growing elderly population.

 Cascade Healthcare Solutions is excited to support individuals who have the goal to pursue one of the most essential professions in our society with the Nurses Make a Difference Scholarship.

 students in an undergraduate nursing degree program at an accredited college or university or